 As always, the best way to learn the ropes is to observe it a couple of times.
-More detailed information about forming and answering questions is given in Question Time: A Guide for Members in the General Synod Guide.

 Quinquennium

 A five-year period, the period for which you have been elected to the General Synod.
 You may also hear the term 'triennium' - a three-year period over which, for example, the Church Commissioners and Archbishops' Council plan spending to support dioceses.